 Payroll, Social Security, and Taxes

-- Before you begin working, you will need to go to the Payroll office at 726 Church Street to complete important paperwork.
+- Before you begin working, you will need to go to the Payroll office on the 3rd floor of Pearsons Hall to complete hiring paperwork.

 - You will also need to apply for a U.S. Social Security Number if you do not already have one.
-This is done at the Social Security Administration Office in Janesville, WI and requires documents from your supervisor on campus and the International Student Advisor for information on planning a trip to the Social Security Trip request form to initiate the applic this process with the International Student Advisor.
+This is done at the Social Security Administration Office in Janesville, WI and requires documents from your supervisor on campus and the International Student Advisor.
+Please go to the Social Security Trip request form to initiate the applic this process with the International Student Advisor.

 - In the spring of each year, you will have to file taxes with the Internal Revenue Service about the money you earned.
 Please watch your email for a message from the Payroll Office with instructions on how to file your tax forms.